Thats-Neat/tethyr/README.md

 4. Ensure the code displayed corresponds to the code presented on the Raspberry Pi
 5. Set a manual ip on your mobile device to the same subnet as the Pi (ex.
 192.168.7.10) with a subnet mask of 255.255.255.0
     - In the default `setup_pan.sh` file the Pi is setup as 192.168.7.1, this is the IP you will use to access hosted websites or services

+*In this current implementation WiFi should be turned off on the mobile device*